-Success for the Future: a student-led organization for students who have experienced foster care, homelessness, or loss of support system
+Fostering the Future: a student-led organization for students who have experienced foster care, homelessness, or loss of support system

 The purpose of this organization is to mentor, encourage, and support TWU students who have experienced foster care, homelessness, or adoption.
 This includes students who have a limited support system and students who were under the McKinney-Vento Act in high school.
 The organization will partner with local agencies such as DFPS (Department of Family and Protective Services) and school districts to provide guidance and support to youth during their transition to adulthood.
-Success for the Future officers plan all Frontiers gatherings, outreach activities, and events.
+Fostering the Future officers plan all Frontiers gatherings, outreach activities, and events.

 Page last updated 9:15 AM, May 4, 2023